- Laser Treatments

 Scars can be one of the most psychologically damaging skin lesions.
-While some people view them as a “badge of honor”, many others see them as a painful reminder of a past trauma, illness or condition, such as cancer or acne.
+While some people view them as a “badge of honor”, many others see them as a painful reminder of past trauma, illness, or condition, such as cancer or acne.
 Maybe, your scar is from a C-section or an elective surgery.
 You may be really happy with the results otherwise, but just wish the scar wasn’t quite so visible.
 Even when clothing hides a scar, you still know it’s there.
-It is forever something you see daily and can stay in the forefront of your mind.

 Keloid Scars: Keloids are a really difficult type of scar to treat because they tend to take on a life and mind of their own.
 They are more common in someone with darker skin, such as Asians and African-Americans, but Caucasians can get them too.
 They are raised, bumpy, dense growths of scar tissue that grow way beyond the original areas of injury or incision.
 To make things worse, they actually tend to get bigger over time!
 This makes them very different from other types of scars.